ERAU-CORALS/Requirements/publish-markdown/SSLR_2.1.md

 ## Data Acquisition and Remote Telecommand Script <small>SSLR_2.1.2</small> {#SSLR_2.1.2 }

-CORALS shall use the Data Acquisition and Remote Telecommand Script (DARTS) to communicate with the testbed.
+The Data Acquisition and Remote Telecommand Script (DARTS) shall be used to communicate with the testbed.

 *Parent links:* [SLR_2.1 Telecommand Reception](SLR_2.html#SLR_2.1)